kulgg/bodyfat.cc/README.md

 Currently this project can be expanded by

 - adding internationalization for your native language (see `/dictionaries`)
-- add other calculators besides the US Navy method
+- adding other calculators besides the US Navy method
+- designing a favicon